Memoirs

 Molecule to Market Memoir: Banks Bourne

-25+ years and 200+ plus deals – meet the prolific pharma investor.
+25+ years and 200+ plus deals – meet the prolific pharma dealmaker.
 Banks Bourne has one of those presences that quietly pulls you in.
 There is the Southern North Carolina charm.
 Warm.
 Friendly.
 Almost disarming.
 And then, very quickly, you realise you are talking to someone with extraordinary sharpness, intent, and depth shaped by decades …

 -